-1. Study programme and study programme's design and development (ESG 1.1, 1.2, 1.7, 1.8, 1.9)
+1. Study programme and study programme's design and development

+(ESG 1.1, 1.2, 1.7, 1.8, 1.9)

 This evaluation is based on the application documentation submitted by the College and the External Evaluation Committee's (EEC) video conference meetings with the various teams.
-The Diploma programme in Hotel Management was last evaluated and accredited by SEKAP and targets both Cypriots and international students with a Secondary School Leaving Certificate or equivalent, aiming to acquire a career in the hospitality sectors.
-The programme is positioned as an opportunity for students to seek employment at supervisory levels within the hospitality sector, by equipping students with a range of technical skills and knowledge.
+The Bachelor Degree in Hotel Management was last evaluated and accredited by SEKAP and targets both Cypriots and international students with a Secondary School Leaving Certificate or equivalent, aiming to acquire a career in the hospitality sectors.
+The programme is positioned as an opportunity for students to seek employment at senior level management positions within the hospitality sector or further studies in related fields, by equipping students with a range of technical skills and knowledge.

 During the evaluation meeting, the Internal Evaluation Committee of the College provided an overview of the College and an insight into the quality assurance practice for the programme under evaluation.
-According to the College's submitted application in the Structure of the Programme of Study and the presentation by the Programme Manager, all modules listed were electives.
-The EEC panel sought confirmation, where upon the College responded that there were core modules.
-The EEC panel then requested for accurate documents reflecting the core modules.
+According to the College's submitted application and the presentation by the Programme Manager, the Structure of the Program of Study consists of: